newrelic/nri-flex/docs/wiki/basics/file_layout.md

-# Files Layout
+#  File and directory structure

-When using Flex with the New Relic Infrastructure Agent, this is the file/directory structure that should appear for Linux.
+The following file/directory structure applies when using Flex with the New Relic Infrastructure Agent for Linux.

-Within the OHI Config File, we could spawn multiple instances of Flex with different configurations if needed.
+Note that within the OHI Config File, you can spawn multiple instances of Flex with different configurations if needed.

 ## Flex executable

-The Flex executable will be available in the path `/var/db/newrelic-infra/newrelic-integrations/bin/nri-flex`.

-New Relic Infrastructure agent version 1.10.0 and higher bundles Flex within the agent package, so you don't need to perform any extra step for its installation.
+New Relic Infrastructure version 1.10.0 or higher already bundles Flex with the agent in the same package.

+The Flex executable is in `/var/db/newrelic-infra/newrelic-integrations/bin/nri-flex`.

-## Flex & OHI joint configuration
+## Flex and OHI - Joint configuration

-Flex can be configured in the same folder as the rest of [on-host integrations](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180):
+Flex is configured in the same folder as the rest of [on-host integrations](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180): `/etc/newrelic-infra/integrations.d`.
-`/etc/newrelic-infra/integrations.d`.

-You need to put there a YAML file that may have two parts: the main document is used by the Infrastructure agent to execute Flex as any other on-host integration (user, interval, label decoration, etc...); in the `config` section of the main document, you can write your Flex configuration contents, which is exclusively used by Flex for its proper operation.
+The main section of the configuration YAML file is used by the Infrastructure agent to execute Flex like any other on-host integration; under `config`, you can add your Flex configuration, which is only used by Flex.

-For example, let a `/etc/newrelic-infra/integrations.d/my-flex-config.yml` text file contain:
+For example, a `/etc/newrelic-infra/integrations.d/my-flex-config.yml` file could contain:

 ```yaml
 integrations: